PolitoInc/Yara-Scanner/README.md

 * Ensure compatibility with Linux
 * Add active scanning with Yara
 * Add persistent settings
+* Allow for multiple rule files, instead of requiring all rules to be within a single file
 * DONE Add threading for Yara to improve performance
 * DONE Add "Clear Yara Results Table" button in Options